 The patient may find it hard to perform smoothly coordinated voluntary movements with the limbs, trunk, pharynx, larynx, and eyes.

 The vestibular system is affected.
-In acute (sudden) unilateral cases the patient may experience vertigo, nausea, and vomiting.
-In slow-onset chronic bilateral cases the patient may only experience unsteadiness, giddiness.
+In acute (sudden) unilateral cases, the patient may experience vertigo, nausea, and vomiting.
+In slow-onset chronic bilateral cases, the patient may only experience unsteadiness.

 Causes of ataxia

-Ataxia can be a symptom of another health condition, it can also be inherited or non-inherited.
+Ataxia can also be a symptom of another health condition.
+It can also be defined as inherited or non-inherited:

-Even without a family history of ataxia some people may still develop the condition.
-In some cases, experts never find out what the cause was.
-The following procedures and circumstances can cause ataxia:
+Even without a family history of ataxia, some people may still develop the condition.
+In some cases, doctors cannot identify the cause.
+The following can cause ataxia:

-- Infections, such as chicken pox (usually goes away after infection has gone).
+- Infections, such as chicken pox (usually goes away after infection has cleared)

 Symptoms of ataxia

-Symptoms may vary depending on the severity and type of ataxia, of which there are many.
+Symptoms may vary depending on the severity and type of ataxia.
 If the ataxia is caused by an injury or another health condition, symptoms may emerge at any age, and may well improve and eventually disappear.